Namaloom911/SMS_Encoder/readme.md

 Styles Not Applied:

-Ensure styles.css is in the project directory and served correctly (http://localhost:3000/styles.css should load CSS).
+Ensure styles.css is in the public/ directory and served correctly (http://localhost:3000/styles.css should load CSS).
-Confirm app.js includes app.use(express.static(__dirname)) before routes.
+Confirm app.js includes app.use(express.static(__dirname + '/public')) before routes.

 No Real-Time Updates: